 If that’s the way that you want to go, then go for it.
 More power to you.
 If working 53-60 hours a week for your working career sounds like your definition of misery, there are other ways to achieve a secure retirement and to increase your chances of reaching financial independence early.
-I cover many of them in my Winning With Money course, where I outline all the lessons we learned and the steps that we took to achieve financial independence by age 40.

 What do you think?
 Nose to the grindstone, or is there a better way?
 Let’s talk about it in the comments below!